custom-cards/flex-table-card/docs/config-ref.md

 | `edit_action`          | string   |   optional    | Enables editing and defines action taken to commit edit.
 See [Using Edit Actions](example-cfg-calling-actions.md#using-edit-actions) and [action documentation](https://www.home-assistant.io/dashboards/actions/#tap-action).

 In addition to the `action` types described in the [action documentation](https://www.home-assistant.io/dashboards/actions/#tap-action)
 (`more-info`, `toggle`, etc.), the undocumented `action` type `fire-dom-event` is also supported.
-This is typically used by third-party integrations such as [`browser_mod`](https://github.com/thomasloven/hass-browser_mod).
+This is typically used with third-party integrations such as [`browser_mod`](https://github.com/thomasloven/hass-browser_mod).
 See [Using Tap Actions](example-cfg-calling-actions.md#using-tap-actions) for an example of its use.

-The tap acions above allow the use of references to data in other columns in the current row on many of their parameters.
+The tap actions above allow the use of references to data in other columns in the current row on many of their parameters.

 Column references take the form of `cell[n]` and `col[n]`, where `n` is the column index number, beginning at zero.
 The difference between them is that `cell` can only reference visible columns, whereas `col` can also reference hidden columns, and for that reason